ABRG-Models/Tessellations/README.md

 ```
 This will leave the startup files in **logsMorph** which have the suffix .h5

-If you wish to continue, starting from the state of the previous runs, change the relevant parameter in **pFieldjson.sh** and run
+If you wish to continue, starting from the state of the previous runs, change the relevant parameter (Lcontinue) in **pFieldjson.sh** and run
 ```
 python warmpFieldVis.py
 ```